Joaggi/demande/README.md

 ## 📚 Related Work

-DEMANDE builds on the idea of density matrices as probability density estimators, with roots in kernel and random Fourier feature methods. ([Semantic Scholar][1])
+DEMANDE builds on the idea of density matrices as probability density estimators, with roots in kernel and random Fourier feature methods. ([Fast Kernel Density Estimation][https://link.springer.com/chapter/10.1007/978-3-031-22419-5_14])

 ---